contour-terminal/endo/README.md

 however, utilizing the more modern terminal features you might think of, while retaining most of the well known good syntax features of Bash.

-Crush shell aims to be as close as reasonably possible compatible with bash, but explicitly does not attempt to be a bash clone.
+Endo shell aims to be as close as reasonably possible compatible with bash, but explicitly does not attempt to be a bash clone.

 ## Mission